Adyen/adyen-web/README.md

 ### Using a <script> tag

-Modifications to the code base should be made via a pull request or by creating an issue.
 You can also import Adyen Web using a `<script>` tag, as shown in the [Web Components integration guide](https://docs.adyen.com/checkout/components-web#step-2-add-components).

 ## Development